okhaled9/Nawy-task/README.md

 - Build and start both the frontend and backend services
 - Set up the necessary database connections
 - Install all required dependencies

+The setup includes:
+- Hot-reloading for both frontend and backend development
+- Persistent PostgreSQL data storage

  Once the services are running, you can access the main page where you'll find: